 Ram wanted that for himself.
 He stopped at the perfect tree.
-He imagined their conversation as they would sit on the garden bench right beneath, with petals scattered all over it.
+He imagined their conversation as they would sit on a long garden bench right beneath, with petals scattered all over it.
 He would be in his best semi-casuals and it wouldn’t matter what she was in, because everything she had was beautiful.

 He would dust her seat off a little for her.
 She would make fun of him.

 They would talk for a bit about how lame all the couples were.

 ‘What?’ and she would draw closer, adjusting her fringe.
 She would laugh, smirk and tease him to speak despite knowing very well what he would say.